jribbink/equifood/docs/final-report.md

 ### Development

 Apps can be served using `nx serve APP_NAME` command.
-Currently available apps are `equifood-api`, `equifood-customer`, and `equifood-merchant`.
+Currently available apps are `Equifood-api`, `Equifood-customer`, and `Equifood-merchant`.

 Remember, for either the customer or merchant application to functional, the backend must be running and properly configured in the respective `.env` file.

 Currently, there are 3 apps that can be launched:

-1. Equifood Customer: `npx nx run equifood-customer`
+1. Equifood Customer: `npx nx run Equifood-customer`
-2. Equifood Merchant: `npx nx run equifood-merchant`
+2. Equifood Merchant: `npx nx run Equifood-merchant`
-3. Equifood API: `npx nx run equifood-api`
+3. Equifood API: `npx nx run Equifood-api`

 ### Testing